danthegoodman1/cloudComputingCourse/README.md

 - **Build a custom VM cluster and autoscaler**
 - **Build a serverless websocket chat app**
 - **Build a simple Virtual Assistant like Google Home, Siri, and Amazon Echo (Alexa)**

+## What Is Expected

+- Some JS/Node.js, HTML, and Python
+- Basic concepts like web requests
+- Basics of Objects and Classes
+- Basic Linux and terminal usage
+  - SCP, SSH *(Try the VS Code SSH extension, best thing ever)*
+  - How to move and execute code in a terminal *(play buttons are for noobs)*

+Write your own code.
+While you will be googling and copying a lot of code in the future, just write it yourself.
+You don't learn anything from copy pasta 🍝.

 ## Modules